torchbox/torchbox-constitution/docs/structure-and-governance.md

 7.3 Examples:

--   **Capital expenditure over £50k (unbudgeted)** -- requires joint
-    > approval by the Company Board and Trust Board, both by simple
+-   **Capital expenditure over £50k (unbudgeted)** -- requires joint approval by the Company Board and Trust Board, both by simple majority
-    > majority

--   **Redundancies of more than three people** -- requires approval by
-    > both Company Board and SLT (simple majority in each), with
-    > employees consulted beforehand
+-   **Redundancies of more than three people** -- requires approval by both Company Board and SLT (simple majority in each), with employees consulted beforehand

 ###

-Financial management